Defined contribution investment solutions designed to improve participant outcomes

 What is a hybrid QDIA?

-A hybrid QDIA combines an asset allocation QDIA solution, such as a target date fund or balanced fund, with the features of a managed account such as Adaptive Retirement Accounts (see below).
+A hybrid QDIA combines an asset allocation QDIA solution, such as a target date fund or balanced fund, with the features of a managed account such as Personalized Retirement Accounts (see below).

 Participants can be defaulted into different types of QDIAs depending upon their age and financial circumstances.
 Participants who are defaulted into a target date/balanced fund have the opportunity to transition into a managed account when their financial situations become increasingly complex.